- ABOUT US

 There are two different types of Guides that we use the most:

 This is the Dental Implant Surgery Visit.
-We do all our Implant Surgery using Local Anesthetic.
+We do all our Implant Surgery using Local Anaesthetic.
 The average amount of time for the placement of four (4) Implants is about 40 minutes.
+If a Tissue-Supported Guide has been used there will be no sutures.
+If a Bone-Supported Guide has been used or the process was performed “Free-Hand” you will require sutures.
+We usually like to leave the sutures in place for about 10 to 14 days.

 Here is where the “Teeth-in-A Day” or "Teeth-In-1 Day (Misnomers) Concept comes in.